 But I think, deep down, I love The Legend of Zelda just a little bit more.

 1. The Legend of Zelda (NES)

 Like Metroid, The Legend of Zelda series is full of amazing titles that could easily end up on any other “best of” list.
 Ocarina of Time, A Link to the Past, Majora’s Mask, all of them are fantastic and I still find myself revisiting them to this day.
 However, since I can only choose one for the purpose of this list, I’ll always go for the NES classic that captured my imagination unlike any other.

 I was introduced to the game by my babysitter, who was a housewife that obsessively played it while her husband worked.
-She’d beat it, then beat the master quest, then beat it all over again, repeatedly.
+She’d beat it, then beat the master quest, then beat it all over again ad nauseam.
 I was so enthralled that a game could be this open, this alive and breathing.
-It got to the point where I’d fake sick just so I could stay home from school and watch her play, then go home and hum the overworld theme until I fell asleep.
+It got to the point where I’d fake sick just so I could stay home from school and watch her play, then go home and hum the overworld theme in my bed until I fell asleep.

 I begged my parents for The Legend of Zelda, and on Easter morning the year after its release, I woke up to find that beautiful golden box in place of the usual candy basket.
 Why they chose to give me a video game for Easter, I’ll never know.
 But they’ll never know or understand how important this moment was and how it’d impact the rest of my life.
 And neither will my old babysitter, for that matter.